October 31, 2019

 Nashville’s High-Kitsch Hideaway Is Full of Retro Charm

-The Dive, a new poolside hotel from Lyon Porter and Jersey Banks, transforms an old motor lodge into a wood-paneled party auberge.
+The Dive, a new poolside property from Lyon Porter and Jersey Banks, transforms an old motor lodge into a wood-paneled party auberge.

 Nestled amid the pawn shops, drab motels, and discount grocers on Dickerson Pike in Nashville, a new venue offers kitsch-loving carousers an unusual place to lay their heads.
 The latest offering from Lyon Porter and Jersey Banks, the power duo behind popular hospitality spaces like Urban Cowboy in East Nashville and Williamsburg, Brooklyn, The Dive Bar, Motel, and Swim Club opened in August as a readymade, multifaceted haunt filled with vintage odds and ends and design elements fabricated by local Music City makers.